U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: System Implementation

 \subsection{Hardware Module}

-The hardware section is implemented by various sensors connected to the E-bike via a \textit{Raspberry Pi 3 Model B}, which is a centralised controller capable of processing the physical status information of the E-bike captured by the sensors, such as GPS time series and digital lock status.
-Afterwards, the GPS time series, which is required by our prediction module, will be transferred to our database and the digital lock status will be used for interactions between the mobile application and the Raspberry Pi to lock or unlock an E-bike.
-Specifically, in our work, the geographic location of the E-bike is identified by a GPS module (i.e., the \textit{NEO-6M} module) and the axial position of the E-bike is captured by the \textit{MPU6050} gyroscope and accelerometer module.
+The hardware section is implemented using various sensors connected to the \ac{ebike} via a central controller, the \textit{Raspberry Pi 3 Model B}, which is capable of processing the physical status information collected by the sensors, including \ac{gps} time series and digital lock status of the \ac{ebike}.
+The \ac{gps} time series, required for our prediction module, is then transmitted to our database for further use, while the digital lock status is used for interactions between the mobile application and the Raspberry Pi to lock or unlock an \ac{ebike}.
+Specifically, the \ac{ebike}'s geographic location is identified by \textit{NEO-6M} GPS module, and its axial position is captured by the \textit{MPU6050} gyroscope and accelerometer module.